IgniteUI/igniteui-docfx/en/components/spreadsheet_conditional_formatting.md

 When loading a pre-existing workbook from Excel, the formats will be preserved when that workbook is loaded.
 The same is true for when you save the workbook out to an Excel file.

-The following lists the supported conditional formats in the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control:
+The following lists the supported conditional formats in the `XamSpreadsheet` control:

 -   [`AverageConditionalFormat`](/angular-apis/typescript/latest/classes/averageconditionalformat.html): Added using the `AddAverageCondition` method, this conditional format exposes properties which control the visual attributes of a worksheet cell based on whether a cell’s value is above or below the average or standard deviation for the associated range.
 -   [`BlanksConditionalFormat`](/angular-apis/typescript/latest/classes/blanksconditionalformat.html): Added using the `AddBlanksCondition` method, this conditional format exposes properties which control the visual attributes of a worksheet cell based on whether the cell’s value is not set.